facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

     module is exposing *just* this functionality from the [Python Markdown's Extra extension][md_in_html] as the feature could not be enabled without including all of the `Extra` extensions other features.
 You can read the Python Markdown's Extra extension documentation to learn more about this feature.

+-   [`pymdownx.keys`][keys] allows you to specify key mappings using an easy format.

+-   [`pymdownx.escapeall`][escapeall] allows you to escape almost any character.

+-   [`pymdownx.saneheaders`][saneheaders] This adjust the handlling of header recognition that prevents conflicts with things like GitHub issue recognition (`#3`) and headers.
+It requires headers to have a space after the hash symbol.

+-   [`pymdownx.tilde`][tilde] allows you to represent elements via the `<ins>` tag and super script, but Sublime cannot represent superscript well and probably should be disabled if using it.

+-   [`pymdownx.caret`][caret] allows you to represent elements via the `<del>` tag and subscript, but Sublime cannot represent subscript well and probably should be disabled if using it.
+Sublime cannot technically represent `<del>` well either as strikethrough is not supported and MdPopups will just try to highlight with a redish color (as specified by the theme) by default if encountered.

+-   [`pymdownx.blocks.admonition`][block-admonition] is an alternative admonition extension using a non-indented block format.
+This should be used instead of [`markdown.extensions.admonition`][admonition], not with it.

+-   [`pymdownx.blocks.html`][block-html] This is a block container approach to specify HTML wrapper containers.
+This can be used to get around some of Python Markdown's limitations with HTML parsing.

+-   [`pymdownx.blocks.definition`][block-definition] This is a block container definitions.

 ## Frontmatter